Skip to content

 If your independent clinical project involves human subject research please review the Guidelines from the Committee on the Use of Human Subjects.
 Research is broadly defined, and it is essential to determine the need for review by the Committee well in advance of the due date, as seeking necessary approvals can be very time consuming.
 The Law School liaison at the Committee can assist the student to determine whether the project requires review, and assist with the committee process.
 Meeting the requirements in these areas may involve submission of additional documents

-Independent Clinical travel funding is by application.
+Independent Clinical travel funding for winter term is by application.
 Please visit our Clinical Travel Funding page for details and to apply.

 OCP approves applications based on the strength of the proposed project and the appropriateness of the placement as an educational opportunity.
 Students may be denied approval if their application is incomplete or the project is not deemed appropriate for academic credit.